 Maths anxiety can be described as “an emotion that blocks a person’s reasoning ability when confronted with a mathematical situation” and is thought to effect a large proportion of the population.
 Given that most students now have to study either maths or statistics as part of their course, it is important to understand the effect of maths anxiety on the brain and that there are a variety of techniques to help overcome it.

 An effective strategy for reducing maths anxiety is using the support that MASH provides.
 We offer individual help with maths and statistics all year round if you need help with your lecture notes, coursework, revision or any aspect of your dissertation or research.
-In addition we work with the SLPD service to offer a number of maths and statistics workshops to help you work through the causes of maths anxiety and develop some strategies for overcoming maths anxiety.
+In addition we work with the SLPD service to offer a maths anxiety workshop (bookable below) to help you work through the causes of maths anxiety and develop some strategies for overcoming maths anxiety.

 If you are interested in discussing maths anxiety and suggested strategies further, and would rather do it in a 1:1 meeting than a workshop, please contact the MASH team.
 We're here to help.
 Alternatively why not have a look at our interactive digital maths anxiety resource.
 It's designed to help you understand your anxiety and develop strategies to deal with it.

 As well as the workshops that we have already mentioned, below are some other resources that have been created to provide you with information on what maths anxiety is, how it can affect behaviour and learning, and strategies to help overcome it.

-You are welcome to download and use the resources in any institution but if you could let us know you have used them via this short feedback form, that would be great.
-Access the feedback survey here.
+You are welcome to download and use the resources in any institution but please let us know.